US Copyright Office rules AI-generated artwork, content not legally protected

 Even Kashtanova’s claims of direct involvement in the artistic creation, from phrase prompt selection to a variety of image editing steps, did not qualify the art for copyright protection due to its creation by an AI.

-The Copyright Office reviewed Midjourney, the AI used by Kashtanova, documentation while analyzing the process.
-The program’s own documentation states that the AI does not actively understand words, sentences, or grammar in the same way as a human, therefore following a different process for creation.
+The Copyright Office reviewed Midjourney, the AI used by Kashtanova, while analyzing the process.
+The program’s own documentation states that the AI does not actively understand words, sentences or grammar in the same way as a human, therefore it follows a different process for creation.

 The U.S. Copyright Office did not agree with the assessment, saying “the fact that Midjourney’s specific output cannot be predicted by users makes Midjourney different for copyright purposes than other tools used by artists.”